Alfresco/docs-alfresco/transformation-engine/latest/config/index.md

 title: Configure the Document Transformation Engine
 ---

 The standalone Document Transformation Engine can be configured using the Web Console.

-## Configure the standalone Document Transformation Engine

-Use this information to configure the standalone Document Transformation Engine.
 You only need to change the password of the transformation service.

-1. Open your browser and navigate to `http://<transformation-host>:<port>/transformation-backend/settings` or `https://` if you are using SSL.
+1. Open your browser and navigate to `http://<transformation-host>:<port>/transformation-server/#/settings` or `https://` if you are using SSL.

 2. Enter your login name and a password.